 The induction programme for new staff was viewed, which includes a detailed induction procedure and support mechanisms in place which is compliant with Regulation 16(5) (a).
-Documentation viewed by the inspector contained details of the information provided during the induction period and learning outcomes achieved by staff over a six month period that included a shadowing system.
+Documentation viewed contained details of the information provided during the induction period and learning outcomes achieved by staff over a six month period that included a shadowing system.
 The manager had signed all records to confirm that staff members had been deemed competent at the end of their probationary period.

-The inspector noted the staff team has remained stable and arrangements enable the agency to provide familiar staff to service users who require staff continuity.
-Through discussions with staff, as well as the inspector's observations, it was evident that the staff on duty was very knowledgeable regarding each service user and their support required.
+The inspector noted the staff team has experienced a number of changes in the past year.
+However staffing is currently stable and arrangements enable the agency to provide familiar staff to service users who require staff continuity.
+The inspector received positive feedback regarding the new manager and support staff bringing different suggestions and ideas of activities the service users may enjoy.

+Through discussions with staff, as well as the inspector's observations, it was evident that the staff on duty was very knowledgeable regarding each service user and the support required.
+The support worker also confirmed that they have completed safeguarding and whistleblowing training; and felt able to raise any concerns with management.

 The inspector reviewed the agency's training matrix and training records maintained for individual staff members; those viewed indicated that staff had completed relevant training.
 Records of training and staff feedback indicated that staff attend a range of training necessary to meet the individual needs of service users.
 The organisation has a system of requiring staff to complete annual update training in key subject areas.
 The organisation has a learning and development team to assist managers to ensure that learning objectives have been met, and to identify future learning needs.
-The update training on manual handling was found to be overdue for a number of staff.
-This was discussed with the manager who explained the availability of places for the practical training timetable has been limited, but will be booking this training with the trainer as soon as possible.